 - Find Any Film.
 Funded by The British Film Council, a useful site for information on cinema and TV listings, DVD rentals or purchase and legitimate sources for downloading films.

-- We have a reciprocal arrangement with Letchworth Film Club, under which members can attend each other's films free of charge.
+- We have a reciprocal arrangement with Letchworth Film Club, under which there are arrangements for members to attend each other's films.
 For further information please contact Peter Griffiths on 01462 671679.
 You can also find out about Letchworth Arts and Leisure Group

 - Some of you may have seen the splendid restoration of The Rex Cinema, Berkhamsted.
 Up-to-date information about its facilities and shows are available.
 There is now something similar in St Albans brought about by converting the erstwhile Odeon Cinema to The Odyssey.

 - For anyone interested in local history, there is a fascinating record of Welwyn village since 1968 at Welwyn Film Record Society.

 Garden City Cinema.The Cinema, where the Film Society shows its films, runs its own full programme of films and other leisure events.